Alcoholic Heart Disease

-Long-term excessive alcohol intake can lead to several types of cardiovascular disease.
-Alcohol abuse is one of the most common causes of reversible high blood pressure, can cause the irregular beating of the heart, and damage its muscles, impeding its ability to circulate oxygen throughout your body.
+Long-term excessive alcohol intake can increase the risk of developing cardiovascular diseases.
+Alcohol abuse is one of the most common reversible causes of high blood pressure.
+Excessive alcohol intake can cause irregular heartbeats (called dysrhythmias), and it can damage the heart muscle, impeding its ability to circulate oxygen throughout your body.

 Key takeaways:

-• Alcohol and its metabolites are toxic to the heart, leading to the stretching of its muscles and dilating of the ventricles.
-An enlarged heart is a weak heart, unable to pump blood as effectively, leading to reduced cardiac output, reduced oxygen supply to your body, and heart failure.
+• Alcohol and its metabolites can be toxic to the heart, leading to overstretching of the cardiac musculature and dilating of the ventricles, which cause cardiac enlargement.
+An enlarged heart is a weak heart, as it is unable to pump blood as effectively.
+This can lead to reduced cardiac output, reduced oxygen delivery to other parts of your body, and heart failure.

-• The best way to prevent alcoholic heart disease is to moderate your drinking.
+• The best way to prevent alcoholic heart disease is to reduce alcohol consumption to low or moderate levels.
 Women should have no more than one standard drink per day, while men should limit themselves to one or two.

 What is alcoholic heart disease?

-Alcoholic heart disease refers to several types of cardiovascular diseases (CVD) affecting the heart that may be caused at least partly by excessive alcoholic intake. alcoholic hear disease is one of the most life-threatening health conditions caused by alcohol.
+Alcoholic heart disease refers to several types of cardiovascular diseases (CVD) that may be caused (at least in part) by excessive alcohol intake.
+Alcoholic heart disease is one of the most life-threatening health conditions caused by excess alcohol intake.

-There are seven types of cardiovascular disease.
-Of these, several are linked to alcohol consumption:
+There are seven main types of cardiovascular disease.
+Of these, at least three are linked to excess consumption of alcohol:

-1. Coronary artery disease: the build-up of atherosclerotic plaque in the arteries of the heart, which eventually restricts blood flow to heart muscles.
-Heavy alcohol use raises levels of bad cholesterol, a component of plaque.
-Eventually, this build-up can partly or completely block blood flow, leading to a heart attack.
+1. Coronary artery disease: Coronary artery disease is caused by a build-up of atherosclerotic plaque in the arteries of the heart, which eventually restricts necessary blood flow to heart muscles.
+Heavy alcohol use raises levels of LDL cholesterol, which is a component of plaque.
+Eventually, plaque can partially or completely block blood flow, leading to a heart attack.

-2. Cardiomyopathy: a disease of the heart muscles (myocardium), causing them to enlarge and weaken and leaving the heart unable to pump blood as effectively.
-Heavy alcohol use is a leading cause.
-Alcoholic cardiomyopathy is estimated to affect 1% to 2% of people who consume more than the recommended amount of alcohol (14 drinks per week for men and seven for women).
-It may also be linked to frequent binge drinking that doesn't rise to the level of diagnosable alcohol use disorder.[2]
+2. Cardiomyopathy: As a disease of the heart muscles (myocardium), which enlarges and weakens the heart, making the heart unable to pump blood as effectively.
+Heavy alcohol use is a leading cause of cardiomyopathy.
+Alcoholic cardiomyopathy is estimated to affect 1% to 2% of people who consume more than the recommended amount of alcohol (defined as 14 drinks per week for men and seven for women).
+Alcoholic cardiomyopathy may also be linked to frequent binge drinking that doesn't rise to the level of diagnosable alcohol use disorder.

-3. Heart arrhythmias: the irregular beating of the heart which in severe cases can cause cardiac arrest, blood clots, and stroke.
-Acute binge drinking, especially when paired with salty foods, can cause a type of arrhythmia known as atrial fibrillation in which the upper chambers of the heart (the atriums) quiver rather than beat normally.
+3. Heart arrhythmias: Dysrhythmias of the heart include irregular heart rhythms, which in severe cases, can cause cardiac arrest, blood clots, and stroke.
+Acute binge drinking, especially when paired with salty foods, can cause atrial fibrillation, which is a type of dysrhythmia in which the upper chambers of the heart (the atria) don’t contract normally.
 This condition is dubbed “holiday heart syndrome” for its occurrence as a result of Christmas or New Year's overindulgence.
-Long-term alcohol use can also damage heart muscles and cause arrhythmias.[3]
+Long-term heavy alcohol use can also damage heart muscles and cause dysrhythmias.

 What causes alcoholic heart disease?